Arranging an appointment

 Training to become a counsellor is a heartfelt calling to support others, it takes a great deal of personal commitment, psychological energy, time and sacrifices.
 The money needed to train to become a fully qualified counsellor to be able to work in private practice, adds up to tens of thousands of pounds.
-In addition, after qualifying, it costs £300 a year to maintain professional membership and to be insured and over £600 a year for clinical supervision which are requirements of BACP membership.
+In addition, after qualifying, it costs £300 a year to maintain professional membership and to be insured and over £700 a year for clinical supervision which are requirements of BACP membership.
 BACP membership also requires its members to have a minimum of 35 hours a year of Continuous Professional Development which has to be paid for from earnings and those costs are increasing each year.
 I take my continual professional and personal development seriously for the benefit of my clients, for those now and in the future.
 Counselling is becoming more regulated each year and this brings with it an insistence that practitioners work to higher and higher levels of education to meet the Standards expected, almost on a par with clinical psychiatry.
-The hourly fee charged also has to cover the room rent, where that is applicable.
+The hourly fee charged also has to cover the room rent or Zoom facilities.

 Counsellors do not just spend one hour with you, we think about you after a session and before.
 We consider the best way to support you and meet your needs.
 We write up our notes, create treatment plans and we look at areas that may need extra support gained through professional supervision.
 All of this is to enable the therapy to be effective and safe for you.

 Hence, please read the following:

-I reserve the right to charge for sessions not cancelled the day before.
-I request that when there is a need to cancel a session please could you inform me as early as possible., under which circumstances a charge would not be made.
+I reserve the right to charge for sessions not cancelled in good time.
+I request that when there is a need to cancel a session please could you inform me as early as possible., under which circumstances a charge either would not be made or it could be reduce by 50% where face to face sessions were booked.